pokt-network/pocket/ibc/docs/ics24.md

 ### State Transition

 See: [PROTOCOL_STATE_HASH.md](../../persistence/docs/PROTOCOL_STATE_HASH.md#ibc-state-tree) for more information on how the persistence module uses the data it has tracked from the `IBCMessage` objects, in order to update the actual state trees and in turn the root hash.

+## Provable Stores

+The `ProvableStore` interface defined in [shared/modules/ibc_module.go](../../shared/modules/ibc_module.go) is implemented by the [`provableStore`](../store/provable_store.go) type and managed by the [`StoreManager`](../store/store_manager.go).

+The provable stores are each assigned a `prefix`.
+This represents the specific sub-store that they are able to access and interact with in the IBC state tree.
+When doing any operation `get`/`set`/`delete` the `prefix` is applied to the `key` provided to generate the `CommitmentPath` to the element in the IBC state tree.

+The provable stores do not directly interface with the IBC state tree but instead utliise the `peristence` layer to query the data locally.
+This allows for the efficient querying of the IBC store instead of having to query the IBC state tree directly.
+Any changes made by the `ProvableStore` instance are broadcasted to the network for inclusion in the next block, being stored in their mempools.

+### Caching

+Every local change made to the IBC store (`update`/`delete`) is stored in an in-memory cache.
+These caches are written to disk by the [`StoreManager`](../store/store_manager.go).

+In the event of a node failure, or local changes not being propagated correctly.
+Any changes stored in the cache can be "replayed" by the node and broadcasted to the network for inclusion in the next block.

+_TODO: Implement this functionality_

 [ics24]: https://github.com/cosmos/ibc/blob/main/spec/core/ics-024-host-requirements/README.md
 [ics20]: https://github.com/cosmos/ibc/blob/main/spec/app/ics-020-fungible-token-transfer/README.md